kkerswell/CI_JS_Memory_Game/README.md

 I would like to take the opportunity to thank:

-- My mentor XX XX for X/X feedback, advice, guidance and support.
+- My mentor Rohit Sharma for all the feedback, advice, guidance and support.
 - Code Institute tutor support for their time and coding support.